-Big Fish is an app development company in Tampa, Florida.
-From time to time we receive calls from companies that are not happy with the person or agency that developed their software, and they want to have us take over.
+Big Fish is an app development company in Florida.
+We sometimes receive calls from companies that are not happy with the person or agency that developed their software, and they want us to take over.

-At Big Fish we believe that when you purchase custom app or software development, you should be free to change providers if you are not satisfied.
-But, switching providers, or moving development in house, requires a full and complete copy of the source code.
+We believe that when you purchase custom app development, you should be free to change providers if you are not satisfied.
+But, switching providers or moving development in house requires a full and complete copy of the source code.

-I. The Technical Stuff You Need to Know Before Hiring a Developer
+What You Need to Know Before Hiring an App Developer

 Fortunately if you know a few technical details now, before you invest in custom app development, you’ll have the red flag sensors needed to sniff out a hostage situation before it happens.

 - The compiled app that is submitted to the app store and that users install on their smartphone